 Full of eccentric, unique and fun people, it should come as no surprise that brunch in the East Village is a memorable experience.
 The cheerful energy of the neighborhood has a direct effect on the lively restaurants.
+After the pandemic I came to the realization that gatekeeping these East Village brunch gems helped nobody, and wanted to spread the word on my favorite local businesses.

-Hey, I bet your stomach is growling (I know mine is).
-So why don’t we skip the small talk and dive right in to the best brunch in the East Village?
+Why don’t we skip the small talk and dive right in to the best brunch in the East Village?

 Visiting New York City?
-If you haven’t decided where to stay (yet) check out our helpful guide on Where to Stay in New York City (The best neighborhoods for first timers +2 to avoid).
+If you haven’t decided where to stay (yet) check out our helpful guide on Where to Stay in New York City (10 Best Neighborhoods +3 to Avoid).
 Don’t have time?
 Here’s our favorite hotel in NYC, hands down.

 Best Brunch in the East Village